Leadership Style Colors

 People will notice and respond to a change in your style—this can be a good or bad thing!
 Strong leaders understand the spectrum of styles, and know when is best to embody or project each.
 They might still lean on the one that comes most naturally to them, but they also understand the nuances (the pitfalls, the energy drain, the effects on those around them, and when they’re most effective) of the rest too.

 As a coach, I love giving homework that feels like a bit of a challenge to help folks learn and stretch and grow as leaders.
 Choose your own adventure below!

 Experiment with styles

 Pick a style that’s hard, or that doesn’t come naturally to you, and try it out at work.
 Observe the effects of it on those around you.
 Observe how it drains or refills your energy.
-Observe which situations in which it could be beneficial to embody.
-See what else is in your toolbox as a leader, and see how you might grow by using these different tools in different situation.
+Pinpoint the situations in which this style could be beneficial to embody.
+See what else is in your toolbox as a leader, and see how you might grow by using these different tools in different situations.